 Success fees and insurance premiums are no longer recoverable from the opponent and so makes it more difficult for firms to offer No Win No Fee arrangements.
 This also means that your compensation is reduced by having to meet these cost yourself.

-Third party funders are likely to require a cut of the client’s damages and only willing to consider substantial cases.
+Third party funders are likely to require a substantial cut of your compensation and only willing to consider cases worth a significant amount.

 The average person is highly unlikely to be able to privately fund a case all the way to a final hearing where costs can escalate into tens of thousands of pounds or more.